-3.10.2 Prohibition against Denial of Assistance to Victims of Domestic Violence, Dating Violence, Sexual Assault and Stalking
+3.10.2 Prohibition Against Denial of Assistance to Victims of Domestic Violence, Dating Violence, Sexual Assault, Stalking, and/or Human Trafficking

-Applicants who otherwise qualify for assistance or admission will not be denied admission on the basis or as a direct result of the fact that the applicant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking.
+Applicants who otherwise qualify for assistance or admission will not be denied admission on the basis or as a direct result of the fact that the applicant is or has been a victim of domestic violence, dating violence, sexual assault, stalking, and/or human trafficking.
 VAWA does not limit LRHA's authority to deny assistance to an individual or household that is not otherwise qualified or eligible for assistance.